MyStrangeMind

 Space will be fully militarized by the mid-2060s.
 The orbital data center swarms will have changed the nature of space warfare itself: they are not passive satellites but the cognitive infrastructure of entire military establishments.
 Destroying an enemy's orbital compute capacity would be the 21st-century equivalent of destroying their officer corps, intelligence apparatus, and weapons design capability simultaneously.
 The single most devastating act of war imaginable.
 And therefore the most tempting target and the most heavily defended asset.
 Control of orbital space will become the prerequisite for control of every other domain.

-Part IV: The Reckoning.
-Obsolescence, Ethics, and the Possibility of Peace (2070–2100)
+Part IV: The Reckoning — Obsolescence, Ethics, and the Possibility of Peace (2070–2100)#

-2070: The Post-Soldier Era
+2070: The Post-Soldier Era#

-The post-soldier battlefield: machines fight machines, a lone abandoned helmet in the foregroundView in Gallery 2070: the human combat soldier is extinct.
+The post-soldier battlefield: machines fight machines, a lone abandoned helmet in the foregroundView in GalleryThe post-soldier battlefield: machines fight machines, a lone abandoned helmet in the foreground 2070: the human combat soldier is extinct.
 Only the helmet remains.

 By 2070, the human combat soldier (a figure that has defined organized violence for at least 10,000 years) will be functionally extinct in advanced militaries.
 War, for the great powers, will be an entirely machine affair: autonomous systems fighting autonomous systems, directed by AI battle management networks, supervised, in theory, by human or human-machine hybrid authorities who may struggle to understand what their systems are doing and why.

 The Singularity will have widened the gap between human comprehension and machine capability into a chasm.
 The weapons systems of 2070, designed through hundreds of recursive improvement cycles, will operate on principles that no unaugmented human can articulate.
-Even the merged commanders, the Neuralink-enhanced officers who think at machine speed, may find themselves outpaced by systems that have evolved past the need for any biological component.
+Even the merged commanders, the neural-interface-enhanced officers who think at machine speed, may find themselves outpaced by systems that have evolved past the need for any biological component.
 Military commanders will set objectives in human terms ("secure this territory," "neutralize this threat") and the AI will execute in ways that may appear arbitrary, counterintuitive, or incomprehensible.
 The question will no longer be whether humans are "in the loop."
 It will be whether the loop still exists.

 This creates an extraordinary paradox.
 War will be simultaneously more destructive in its potential and less costly in human life, for the nations that can afford robotic armies.
 A major power could wage an aggressive war without losing a single citizen-soldier.
 The human costs would fall entirely on the defending side, particularly if the defender still relies on human infantry.